 - If there’s any instability, use your jack again to lift the car and adjust the position of your stands.

 You should now be able to work safely underneath.
 However, we recommend you take two additional steps to protect yourself if – despite all precautions – something goes wrong.
-I think we both agree that your life is well worth the extra effort.

 Provide one of the following as a fail-safe for yourself.

-- Leave the floor jack elevated and just a tad below the point you used to lift the car.
+- Leave the floor jack elevated and just a fraction below the point you used to lift the car.
 If the car were to fall, the floor jack should be able to catch it.

+And finally, it’s a good idea to inform someone nearby that you’ll be working underneath!
 They don’t need to be in the garage with you throughout the entire process, but they should be within earshot so they can hear you if you call for help.
-If you manage to setup another reliable communication channel with them should you need any help, then that’s fine too.

 When you’re all done with your work, follow the above steps in reverse to get your car back on terra firma.